jeffreyliu8/FlexBoxRadioGroup/README.md

 ````
 Check out MainActivity.java on how to use it in code.
 Very simple.

-For advnace developer, you might want to customize RadioButton(which means you can use inflate custom layout, RadioButton is not a ViewGroup therefore you can't call addView() and inflate layout), you can use FlexBoxSingleCheckableGroup and CustomizableRadioButton.
-You can extend CustomizableRadioButton to build your own RadioButton
+For advnace developer, you might want to customize RadioButton(which means you can inflate custom layout, RadioButton is NOT a ViewGroup therefore you can't call addView() and inflate layout)
+Use FlexBoxSingleCheckableGroup and CustomizableRadioButton.
+You can extend CustomizableRadioButton to build your own RadioButton, or just specify the background drawable for different states, see selector_horizontal.xml for more detail.
 ````xml
      <com.askjeffreyliu.flexboxradiogroup.FlexBoxSingleCheckableGroup
         android:id="@+id/singleGroup"